Issue 4 of

 The first of my designs is my first foray into sock pattern writing.

-These are Love Heart socks named after my favourite sweeties of the same name.
+Love Heart socks named after my favourite sweeties of the same name.
 I used Natural Dye Studio's gorgeous Alpaca and Silk 4ply yarn.
 It is beautiful.

 I normally make socks up as I go along so it was a good discipline to write a properly structured pattern this time.